mlfaw/mmcs/README.md

 Examples of tags include `artist:vincent_van_gogh` (or even `vincent_van_gogh_(artist)`) or `baseball_bat` which can be used to filter/query media in a database.

 Reasons to make MMCS:
-- Image viewing software taking seconds to open images with an SSD is ridiculous
+- Image viewing software taking seconds to open images with an SSD is ridiculous.
 - Hydrus is a resource-hog.
 Some notes from Windows:
   - Python 2 adds a lot of overhead.
 GTK+ on Windows adds a lot of overhead.
   - On a freshly started instance with a clean database 600+ MBs of RAM / Private Bytes are used.